nprapps/stl-lobbying/README.md

 `fab local_bootstrap`

-This will fetch the two documents mentioned above.
+This will fetch the two documents mentioned above and scrape the latest data from the Missouri website.
 Any warnings or errors will be printed to the console once the loader is finished.

 Errors **must** be resolved before you complete the update process.
 If an error refers to an unknown organization name then it should be added to the [organization name lookup Google document](https://docs.google.com/spreadsheet/ccc?key=0AlXMOHKxzQVRdFJNMlZTXy1pSFNRUHJIR3RVSWhJSGc&usp=drive_web#gid=0).